C2R Virtual Visits

 What we do

 Conversations to Remember has a very different focus than other senior living activity programs.
-Our weekly virtual visits with your residents are not focused on the group, but, rather, individuals.
+Our weekly virtual visits are not focused on a group, but, rather, individuals.
 Surveys show that more than 40% of seniors often experience feelings of loneliness.
 Loneliness is not the state of being alone.
 It is a subjective feeling – the distress caused by feeling alone, even in a crowd.
 It is the difference between what a person thinks they have and what they want.
 Many seniors can get temporary relief from their loneliness by engaging in a large group activity.
 Others, though, require more personal, extended interaction.
 This is just as important for their mental state as exercise is for their physical well-being.
 This is the gap that we’re filling.

 What we need from you

 We require our students to allocate an hour to each visit that they participate in.
-That does not mean that the resident is obligated to spend an hour visiting with them, it just means that the student needs to be available.
-If the resident is only interested in visiting for ten minutes, then that is okay – the visit is for their benefit only and should not be a burden.
-If the resident wants to visit for over an hour, then we’ll work to arrange additional visits for them.
+That does not mean that the senior is obligated to spend an hour visiting with them, it just means that the student needs to be available.
+If the senior is only interested in visiting for ten minutes, then that is okay – the visit is for their benefit only and should not be a burden.
+If the senior wants to visit for over an hour, then we’ll work to arrange additional visits for them.
 Of course, if the students are available to speak for more than the hour that they’ve allocated, they are free to do so.